 We all know that children learn more in the first few years of life than in all the years that follow.
 They learn about relationships and feelings (about trust, caring and empathy, about anger, fear, jealousy and resentment), about language (first learning to understand words, then to speak them), about how things work (throw a ball up and it always comes down, turn over a cup of milk and it always spills).
 One of the most important things they learn or should learn is to love learning.
+If you get your children to love learning from the very beginning and combine it by providing education in an international school, your child’s success will be guaranteed.

 Every child is born curious and this natural curiosity is what propels early learning.
 But in order for curiosity to continue its creative course, it must be cultivated.
 When parents, encourage a child’s search for knowledge, the child will keep searching, as an active and eager participant in the learning process.